 Start and Scale an RPM Program to Make The Most of RPM CPT Codes With HealthSnap

 The COVID-19 pandemic forever changed the way that healthcare is delivered.
 Now more than ever, we’re seeing a rise in care delivered when and where patients need it most: in the home.
-By using the HealthSnap RPM program featuring cellularly connected RPM devices and an interface that directly integrates with over 80+ EHR systems, you can not only improve the health outcomes of patients with chronic conditions and use patient real-time patient data to make informed clinical decisions, but improve your bottom line as well.
+By using the HealthSnap RPM program featuring cellularly connected RPM devices and an interface that directly integrates with over 80+ EHR systems, health systems can leverage the new 2026 codes for flexible, short-duration monitoring to improve outcomes in chronic, acute, and transitional care—while optimizing reimbursements across ACOs, FQHCs, and inpatient-to-outpatient transitions.
+Use real-time patient data to make informed clinical decisions and boost your bottom line.

-Are you a provider interested in leveraging RPM CPT codes in your practice, FQHC, ACO, or health system?
+Are you a health system interested in leveraging the updated 2026 RPM CPT codes?
 Book a demo with the HealthSnap team today to get started!